Filling up with H2

 Hydrogen mobility starts now

 Mobility is the engine that drives our lives.
 But our needs and aspirations have changed.
 We’d like to have clean mobility ASAP – but still arrive quickly and comfortably at our destination.
-Hydrogen mobility delivers precisely this: it is electric mobility with the convenience we’ve grown accustomed to.
-Refuel in just three minutes, for ranges of 500-800 km.
+Hydrogen mobility delivers precisely this: it’s electric mobility with the convenience we’ve grown accustomed to.
+Refuel in just three minutes, for ranges of 500-700 km.

 H2.LIVE/CARD and video training

 Register for your personal login!
-Here you can apply for your fuel card, do a video training or see your personal refueling data.
+You can also apply for your fuel card, do a video training or see your personal refueling data here.

-Currently we deliver a new station every two weeks on average.
-All in all, 100 hydrogen filling stations will be built by 2019.
+We are currently averaging a new station every two weeks.
+All in all, 100 hydrogen filling stations will be built by the end of 2019.

 If you have any other questions, please write to us at email@example.com

 How do I fill up with hydrogen?

 At our stations there are two different tank couplings.
 In the movie we show how to refuel with both.
 You can also download the refuelling instructions as a PDF file here: